shapeshed/hugo--2110/README.md

 Steps to reproduce

 * Clone this repository
-* Install a theme with categories e.g. `git clone https://github.com/carsonip/hugo-theme-minos.git`themes/hugo-theme-minos
+* Install a theme with categories e.g. `git clone https://github.com/carsonip/hugo-theme-minos.git themes/hugo-theme-minos`
-* Generate the site `hugo server --theme=hugo-theme-minos
+* Generate the site `hugo server --theme=hugo-theme-minos`
 * Click on a 'JavaScript' category link
 * Observe this works correctly
 * Return to homepage and click a 'Node.js' category link.